-This Court cannot exercise subject matter jurisdiction over a frivolous complaint.
+The court cannot exercise subject matter jurisdiction over a frivolous complaint.
 Hagans v.
 Lavine, 415 U.S. 528, 536-37 (1974) ("Over the years, this Court has repeatedly held that the federal courts are without power to entertain claims otherwise within their jurisdiction if they are

 'so attenuated and unsubstantial as to be absolutely devoid of merit.' ") (quoting Newburyport plaintiff allegedly "was subjected to a campaign of surveillance and harassment deriving from uncertain origins.").
-Consequently, a Court is obligated to dismiss a complaint as frivolous "when the facts alleged rise to the level of the irrational or the wholly incredible," Denton v.
-Hernandez,
+A court may dismiss a complaint as frivolous "when the facts alleged rise to the level of the irrational or the wholly incredible," Denton v.
+Hernandez, 504 U.S. 25, 33 (1992), or "postulat[e] events and circumstances of a wholly fanciful kind," Crisafi, 655 F.2d at 1307-08.

 Water Co. v.
 Newburyport, 193 U.S. 561, 579 (1904)); Tooley v.
-Napolitano, 586 F.3d 1006, 1010
+Napolitano, 586 F.3d 1006, 1010 or to establish the subject matter jurisdiction of this court, the complaint is fundamentally frivolous.
+Consequently, the complaint and this case will be dismissed.
+A separate order accompanies this memorandum opinion.

 (D.C.
 Cir.
-2009) (examining cases dismissed "for patent insubstantiality," including where the to state a claim for relief or establish this Court's jurisdiction, the complaint is deemed frivolous on its face.
+2009) (examining cases dismissed "for patent insubstantiality," including where the